Big picture - Why invest in Anglo Pacific Group plc

 What we own In March 2015, the Group acquired a royalty interest in the Narrabri coal project, a major thermal coal and Pulverised Coal Injection (‘PCI’) coal mine located in New South Wales, Australia operated by Australian Stock Exchange listed Whitehaven Coal Limited (‘Whitehaven’).
 The Narrabri Royalty entitles the holder to royalty payments equal to 1% of gross revenue on all coal produced from within the area covered by the Narrabri Royalty.
 Whitehaven has a consistent historical production track record at Narrabri, as well as established operational expertise in developing and operating coal mines.
 The Narrabri mine has scope to materially increase production over the short and medium term, with an estimated 22 years of mine life remaining at Narrabri North, and the potential to extend production in the future through the development of Narrabri South.

 Valuation The Narrabri royalty is classified as a royalty intangible asset on the balance sheet.
 As such, this asset is carried at cost less amortisation and impairment and does not benefit from any valuation uplift resulting from the positive developments in the year, as described above.
+Its carrying value does, however, reflect the impact of translation from Australian Dollars to pounds which, at the year-end, resulted in favourable uplift.
 Royalty intangible assets are amortised when commercial production commences, on a straight line basis over the expected life of the mine.

 What we own In February 2017, the Group entered into an agreement to receive the portion of the toll milling proceeds from the McClean Lake Mill attributable to Toronto Stock Exchange listed Denison Mines Inc. (“Denison”) together with an associated conditional streaming agreement.
 The McClean Lake Mill, operated by a subsidiary of AREVA SA, receives all of the output from the Cigar Lake uranium (“U3O8”) mine, operated by Cameco Corporation.
 Denison is entitled to 22.5% of the proceeds from the mill, which earns toll revenue on each pound of U3O8 produced from processing Cigar Lake ore.The Denison Financing is structured as a C$40.8 million 13-year loan maturing in 2030 with an interest rate of 10% per annum payable to Anglo Pacific (the “Denison Loan”) and a right to receive Denison’s portion of the toll milling proceeds from the McClean Lake Mill after the first 215 Mlbs of throughput for an upfront payment of C$2.7 million (the “Denison Stream”.
 The Denison Loan is structured so as to entitle Anglo Pacific to mandatory prepayments of the loan principal when toll revenues exceed scheduled interest payments, payable quarterly in cash.